-"No, venerable sir."
+[&]quot;No, venerable sir."
 (SN 47.20)

 The task to be performed here is that of carrying the bowl without spilling a drop of oil.
-However, we can see each of the factors of the satipaṭṭhāna method fully at work: the sword represents ardency and the girl represents external distractions writ large.
-Comprehension and mastery are represented by the task of keeping the oil in the bowl.
-Mastery in this simile is not Dhammic, but consists largely of fine motor skills of the type practiced since the man was a toddler, and now long internalized.
+However, we can see each of the factors of the satipaṭṭhāna method fully at work: the sword represents ardency and the girl represents the challenge to unhinderedness.
+Comprehension and proficiency are represented by the task of keeping the oil in the bowl.